jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-stream-wrapper.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Streams opened in "r" mode only allow data to be read from the stream, and are
 not seekable by default.
-This is so that data can be downloaded from Amazon S3
+This is so that data can be downloaded from |S3|
 in a truly streaming manner where previously read bytes do not need to be
 buffered into memory.
 If you need a stream to be seekable, you can pass
 ``seekable`` into the `stream context options <http://www.php.net/manual/en/function.stream-context-create.php>`_